 We recognize that not all students face the same obstacles as they make their way through college, and we do our best to ensure that each of our students has the support they need.
-Our First-Generation Student Success program is a great resource for students who can't turn to parents or family members for advice on transitioning to college, and the Office of Diversity and Inclusion spearheads our diversity and inclusion efforts, working with groups such as the Black Student Organization (BSO) and promoting programs such as SafeZone training.
+Our Office of Diversity and Inclusion spearheads our diversity and inclusion efforts, working with groups such as the Black Student Organization (BSO) and promoting programs such as SafeZone training.
 International Student Services helps international students make the adjustment to a new academic and cultural environment, and staff also provide information and assistance regarding SEVIS, passport and VISA information, certificates of enrollment, and employment permission.
 Military and Veterans' Services works with our current and former service men and women, as well as their families.